-Antique 17th-18th century Sinhalese Nobleman's Dagger Piha Kaetta, With Fabulous Carved Black Coral Grip, and Very Unually With its Original Scabbard.
+A Museum Piece, Antique 17th-18th Century Sinhalese Nobleman's Dagger Piha Kaetta, From The Royal Workshops of The King Of Kandy With Fabulous Gold Alloy, Silver, & Carved Black Coral Grip, and Very Unusually With its Original Scabbard.

 References